gqrx-sdr/gqrx/README.md

 Dependencies
 ------------

-- GNU Radio 3.6 or later (gnuradio-core and gnuradio-audio)
+- The latest GNU Radio 3.6 (gnuradio-core and gnuradio-audio)
+- The gr-iqbalance library (optional)
 - At least one of:
     - gnuradio-fcd
     - gnuradio-uhd